OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Arduino-Dock-2.md

 <!-- [//]: # (mention that there's a 3.3V to 5V Logic Level shifter for the connections) -->

-The Omega and ATmega are connected via the following:
+The Arduino Dock is outfitted with a 3.3V to 5V Logic Level converter in order for the Omega to successfully communicate with the ATmega chip.

+The table below shows the connections between the Omega's pins and the ATmega's pins:

 | Omega Pin  | ATmega Pin |
 | :-------------: | :-------------:  |